Do Companies Still Benefit From Having a Market Research Department?

 Customer Centricity is Today’s Business Disruptor (Insights are its Foundation)

-I’ve just returned from a speaking invitation in Las Vegas.
-It was an incredible Symposium run by Sitecore and I was blown away by the importance placed on customer centricity during the whole event!
+I recently returned from a speaking invitation in Las Vegas.
+It was an incredible Symposium run by Sitecore, and I was blown away by the importance placed on customer-centricity during the whole event!

-From the opening keynote by Sitecore’s new CEO Mark Frost, to the second-day keynote by Kirsten Newbold-Knipp from Gartner, everyone in this tech and data heavy conference understood that data is only as good as the use you put to it.
+From the opening keynote by Sitecore’s CEO Mark Frost to the second-day keynote by Kirsten Newbold-Knipp from Gartner, everyone in this tech and data-heavy conference understood that data is only as good as the use you put on it.
 Do you?

 We are all excited by the wealth of information available to us about our customers, from the IoT as well as people’s behaviour on the internet.
-In fact, data gathering is no longer an issue; it is its management, analysis and above all understanding to turn it into actionable insights that is today’s challenge.
+In fact, data gathering is no longer an issue; it is its management, analysis and, above all, understanding to turn it into actionable insights that is today’s challenge.

-I believe that the reason most organisations today are drowning in data and thirsting for insights as I am often quoted as saying, is because they are more excited by data than people.
+I believe that the reason most organisations today are drowning in data and thirsting for insights, as I am often quoted as saying, is because they are more excited by data than people.

 “Organisations are drowning in data and thirsting for insights”

-And yet data usually comes from people and their acts, is analysed by people, so that businesses can have more impact on their customers’ attitude and behaviours.
-It is therefore vital to turn that wealth of information into actionable insights.
+And yet data usually comes from people and their acts and is analysed by people, so that businesses can have more impact on their customers’ attitudes and behaviours.
+It is, therefore, vital to turn that wealth of information into actionable insights.
 That’s why I want to share my 7-step process for doing just that with you.

-and the acronym always causes a few giggles as I’m sure you can imagine.
+I call it Catsight™, and the acronym always causes a few giggles, as I’m sure you can imagine.
 After all, business is a serious topic, which is why I try to find ways for us all to find reasons to laugh in all this seriousness.

-I choose the name CatSight™ because I thought it is not only memorable but also has a serious relevance to what insight developers do.
+I chose the name Catsight™ because I thought it is memorable and has a serious relevance to what insight developers do.

 Cats have an acute vision, particularly in the dark.
 They are good at listening because their ears turn 180 degrees.
 They are highly sensitive – just ask an owner how their cat reacts when they are sad or ill.